MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/dism/Add-AppxProvisionedPackage.md

 ### -Path
 Specifies the full path to the root directory of the offline Windows image that you will service.
-If the directory named Windows is not a subdirectory of the root directory, -WindowsDirectory must be specified.
+If the directory named Windows is not a subdirectory of the root directory, *WindowsDirectory* must be specified.

 ```yaml
 Type: String